SasidharKosuri/JobbyApp/README.md

-# Jobby App - Job Search Platform
+# 💼 Jobby App - Job Search Platform

-A modern React-based job search application with advanced filtering, detailed job views, and secure authentication.
+A modern, responsive job search application built with React that provides users with an intuitive interface to discover and explore career opportunities.
+This project features secure JWT authentication, advanced filtering capabilities, and comprehensive job details with similar job recommendations.

+The application demonstrates professional React development practices including component-based architecture, protected routing, responsive design, and efficient state management.
+It showcases a complete job search platform with real-world features like employment type filtering, salary range selection, and detailed job insights.

 ## 🚀 Features